-Whether through an online training or a dynamic workshop, EOC offers many programs to help make Carolina an equitable and welcoming place for all.
+Whether through online training or dynamic workshops, EOC offers many programs to help make Carolina an equitable and welcoming place for all.

 After logging in to Connect Carolina, select the SelfService tab, then Training Enrollment, and then search by this title.

 |BEST Training||Employment Equity||Required live training for employee supervisors that covers a number of topics pertaining to their role as a supervisor at the University.
 EOC presents a section of the training that provides information about maintaining a welcoming and equitable work environment, as well as equal opportunity laws.||Contact your HR officer to register.|